Ronald Sharp

+Sharp was born in Kogarah, son of merchant seaman William Sharp and his wife Florence Sharp, née Dumpleton, a dressmaker.
+His father died sometime around 1936.
+He was taught to play piano by a grandmother.

 Sharp was self-taught and built his first organ in 1960.
 He specialised in mechanical, tracker action instruments, and was responsible for re-introducing mechanical action to Australia after it had been out of fashion for many years due to the convenience of electrical action.
 His tracker action baroque organs are particularly famous.
 Although sometimes criticised as having a unique and characteristic tonal design, rather than an authentic "organ" tone, this tone has come to be much appreciated by some authorities and players.